 To transport yourself to somewhere a little more tropical, the Barefoot Bar in Okoboji delivers the palm trees without the plane ticket.
 Alongside the real palm trees at the Barefoot Bar, tiki huts surrounded the space, and a festive crowd can usually be found throughout the summer months.
 With tropical themed drinks and food to go along with all the action, Barefoot Bar is the closest you’ll get to tropical island landscapes anywhere else in Iowa.

-For everyone who loves country music and/or the country lifestyle in Iowa, chances are you’ve already heard of Wildwood Smokehouse & Saloon in Iowa City.
+For everyone who loves country music and/or the country lifestyle in Iowa, chances are you’ve already heard of Wildwood BBQ & Saloon in Iowa City.
 Well reputed for live music, award-winning BBQ and free line-dance lessons, the Wildwood Saloon doesn’t just have a country theme, it is an authentic country bar.
 Always filled with a festive and friendly crowd, if it’s been awhile, be sure to dust off your cowboy hat before you go.

-For a little pinball alongside your pizza, the Quarter Barrel Arcade & Bar of Cedar Rapids is the place to go to show off some pinball wizard skills.
+For a little pinball alongside your pizza, the Quarter Barrel Arcade & Brewery of Cedar Rapids is the place to go to show off some pinball wizard skills.
 Besides pinball, Quarter Barrel also features a long list of classic arcade games including Tron, Donkey Kong and Ms. Pacman.
 After you’ve hit Game Over at Quarter Barrel, it’s easy to indulge at the full bar or off the lengthy menu filled with appetizers, sandwiches and pizzas.
 In-house trivia is hosted a few times of month, with more information on dates and times on the website.

 While the original Fong’s Pizza in Des Moines is a metro classic, the Fong’s Pizza in Ankeny is a newly established addition that looks like it is here to stay.
 Featuring Asian-inspired entrees and appetizers, including some award-winning pizza, Fong’s also features a full tiki bar complete with bamboo woodwork.
 With over 80 beers on tap, it may be hard to choose the right one for you, but with a comfortable atmosphere to hang out in, you’ll be in no rush to order.